MicrosoftDocs/windows-dev-docs/uwp/devices-sensors/pos-magnetic-stripe-reader-data.md

 ---
 title: Obtain and understand magnetic stripe data
-description: Learn how to obtain and interpret the data from a magnetic stripe reader using Universal Windows Platform (UWP) Point of Service (POS) APIs. ms.date: 10/04/2018 ms.topic: article
+description: Learn how to obtain and interpret the data from a magnetic stripe reader using Universal Windows Platform (UWP) Point of Service (POS) APIs. ms.date: 05/04/2023 ms.topic: article

-keywords: windows 10, uwp, point of service, pos, magnetic stripe reader ms.localizationpriority: medium
+ms.localizationpriority: medium
 ---

 # Obtain and understand magnetic stripe data

+This topic describes how to obtain and interpret the data from a magnetic stripe reader using Universal Windows Platform (UWP) Point of Service (POS) APIs.

+## Subscribe to *DataReceived events

 Once you've set up your magnetic stripe reader in your application using the steps outlined in [Getting started with Point of Service](pos-basics.md), you're ready to start getting data from it.

-## Subscribe to *DataReceived events

 Whenever the reader recognizes a swiped card, it will raise one of three events: